 I really liked Lunenburg.
 There’s just something so charming about this city that I could have just settled down here for the rest of the trip.
 But maybe our accommodation wasn’t entirely innocent either.

-Because from our top floor in the B2 Lofts we had the perfect view over the harbor of Lunenburg.
-Watching the sun rise slowly over the misty water in the morning was simply magical.
-The location in the middle of the town is also perfect for strolling through the bars and restaurants in the evening without having to get in the car.
+Because from our attic in the B2 Lofts we had the perfect view over the harbor of Lunenburg.
+Being able to slowly watch the sunrise over the misty water here in the morning was simply magical.
+The location in the middle of the village is also perfect for strolling through the bars and restaurants in the evening without having to get in the car.

 Here you will find more great accommodations in the center of Lunenburg*